SQL-like DSL for Multilayer Networks

 Quick Start Example

-Here’s a complete working example to get you started:
+Here’s a complete working example using the modern Builder API:

 from py3plex.core import multinet